-On the other hand, many apps aim to exploit users’ fear of missing out, which is a tried-and-true marketing tactic, but it’s not necessarily ethical when you’re in a user’s pocket and able to leverage friends and family as collateral.
+On the other hand, many apps aim to exploit users’ fear of missing out.
+This is a tried-and-true marketing tactic, but it’s not necessarily ethical when you’re in a user’s pocket and able to leverage friends and family as collateral.
 The design choices made at these companies contribute to the isolation users feel on certain social platforms.

-Instead of using negative consequences to motivate users, such as making them feel bad when they don’t perform a task or join a group, design teams should focus on positive reinforcement instead.
-This can be done in simple messaging or in the form of small animations and celebrations that encourage users to complete desired behaviors.
+Instead of using negative consequences to motivate users, such as making them feel bad when they don’t perform a task or join a group, design teams should focus on positive reinforcement.
+This can be done with simple messaging or small animations and celebrations that encourage users to complete desired behaviors.
 Fear is a powerful motivator, but using it as a design tool makes you more of a dictator than a benevolent leader.
-Especially at small companies, the easiest thing to design for is often fear.
-But you will build a stronger, more ethical company if you focus on empowerment instead.
+You will build a stronger, more ethical company if you focus on empowerment instead.

 Designers are trained to build things that make people feel comfortable, but the best designers know when ethics demand a closer look.

-When software takes on a human representation (such as Siri, whose very name means “beautiful woman who leads you to victory”), think about whether the design is perpetuating existing stereotypes or fighting against them.
-By educating yourself about common biases, you might uncover some stereotypes that you have been perpetuating unknowingly.
+When software takes on a human representation (such as Siri, whose very name means “beautiful woman who leads you to victory”), think about whether the design is reinforcing such biases or fighting against them.
+By educating yourself about common biases, you might uncover some stereotypes you have been perpetuating unknowingly.
 This small bit of education will allow your team members to evaluate the design choices they are making.

-Please don't go change every instance your design uses human representation to gender-neutral robots.
-Informing yourself and, by extension, your design can elevate the ethics of the product you are building.
-Encourage your team, no matter how small, to take time to understand the biases they might carry as well.
+That doesn’t mean you have to change every instance of human representation to a gender-neutral robot.
+Rather, by informing yourself – and, by extension, your design – you can elevate the ethics of the product you are building.
+Encourage your team, no matter how small, to take time to understand the biases they might carry.

 In design, pop-ups asking for consent or an agreement of some kind almost universally use dark patterns that are contrasted with brightly colored “agree and continue” buttons.
 When faced with reading the fine print, humans naturally look for the quickest way out.
 Designers make it easy for them to agree without reading by illuminating the button they want users to click.
-We’ve all been there and done that.
+We’ve all fallen for this tactic at some point.

-This isn't an isolated incident.
-When UX specialist Sigma looked at retail brands, it found that various companies use quite a few shady methods to increase revenue, such as using bright colors on answers the seller wants you to click but leaving the “no thanks” buttons unshaded.
+In an analysis of retail brands, user experience (UX) service Sigma Software found that companies employ several shady methods to increase revenue, such as using bright colors on the answers the seller wants you to click but leaving the “no thanks” buttons unshaded.

 Trickery and deceit have become common in UX design.
-In his book “Evil by Design," Chris Nodder organizes examples of design by exploiting each of the seven deadly sins.
-While sketching out workflows and creating interfaces, designers need to be honest with consumers by not intentionally confusing them and using their design training to make the appropriate choices clear.
+In his book “Evil by Design” (Wiley, 2013), Chris Nodder organizes design examples that exploit each of the seven deadly sins.
+While sketching out workflows and creating interfaces, designers need to be honest with consumers by not intentionally confusing them and instead using their design training to make the appropriate choices clear.

-Businesses’ design teams need to stop focusing solely on profit and engagement metrics, as it could require crossing ethical lines that could do harm to your users and your business’s long-term reputation.
-Not only could it result in bad publicity, but, more importantly, it’s also unethical.
-There are so many other ways to build loyal customers.
+Businesses’ design teams need to stop focusing solely on profit and engagement metrics, as it could require crossing ethical lines that could harm your users and your business’s long-term reputation.
+Not only could it result in bad publicity, but it’s also unethical.
+There are many other ways to build loyal customers.
 Designs should enrich users’ lives instead of detracting from them.